 1. Excessive Brushing

-Per a dentist in Gallup, NM, sensitivity problems often occur following a whitening treatment.
-So, wash your teeth as gently as possible with a soft-bristled toothbrush and non-abrasive toothpaste.
+Dentist in Gallup, NM, sensitivity problems often occurs following a whitening treatment.
+So, wash your teeth gently with a soft-bristled toothbrush and non-abrasive toothpaste.
 In addition, use mouthwash and toothpaste that is made particularly for sensitive teeth to reduce sensitivity.

 2. Coffee And Tea

 Even though many of us want that caffeine kick in the early hours, it might be sensible to skip that drink several mornings immediately after whitening.
 One issue with caffeine is that it wears out your mouth, which invites germs.

 Have all the spots on your coffee cup caught your attention?
 Coffee flavorings, syrups, and sugar all have sticky ingredients that worsen the discoloration.

 Some teas, mainly black tea, have significant tannin content and can discolor teeth.
 Always drinking water or chewing sugarless gum after the coffee is good manners.

 Grapefruit, oranges, and orange juice are acidic foods that can prematurely discolor teeth.
 Acid damages enamel and increases stain susceptibility in teeth.
 Avoid lemonade, lemons, and limes as well.